 Immigration and Taxes: Who has to Pay U.S. Taxes?

-If you are a green card holder, you may be wondering how your immigration and taxes will work.
-As mentioned above, as soon as you acquire a green card, you are automatically classified as a United States tax resident and must report all of your income, whether earned abroad or domestically.
+If you are a green card holder, you may wonder how your immigration and taxes will work.
+As mentioned above, as soon as you acquire the status of a permanent resident of the United States, you are automatically classified as a U.S. tax resident.
+You must then report your income to the IRS, whether earned abroad or domestically.

-There is a common rumor circulating that the number of days you spend within the United States decides whether or not you are considered to be a tax resident, but this is only true for people who are in the country under nonimmigrant visas, not green cards.
-Even if you have a green card and you do not step foot in the United States all year, you still must report all of your income to the IRS.
+A common misconception is that your tax residency status depends on the number of days you spend in the U.S. While this is true for nonimmigrant visa holders, it does not apply to green card holders.
+Even if you have a green card and do not step foot in the United States all year, you must still report your income to the IRS.

-Like almost every other taxpayer in the United States, green card holders must file an IRS Form 1040 each year by April 15th.
-If you fail to file your United States taxes as a green card holder, you may hurt your chances of becoming a U.S. citizen.
-Additionally, if you intentionally do not file your taxes, you may also be guilty of a crime which could result in the loss of your green card and your possible deportation.
-You should be able to find out more about your situation by visiting the IRS website.
+Like almost every other taxpayer in the United States, green card holders must file tax returns using an IRS Form 1040 annually by the tax deadline.
+Failing to file your United States taxes as a green card holder may hurt your chances of becoming a U.S. citizen.
+If you intentionally do not file your taxes, you may also be guilty of a crime that could result in losing your green card and possible deportation.
+Specific information about your situation can be found on the IRS website.

-If you are confused about your immigration and taxes, you should go through the IRS and navigate to IRS Form 519, U.S. Tax Guide for Aliens, which can answer many questions.
+If you are confused about your immigration and taxes, you should consult IRS Form 519, U.S. Tax Guide for Aliens.
+This guide can answer many questions, particularly questions related to eligibility and exemptions.
+If you still have questions about income tax, consulting an immigration attorney might be a good idea.

-Like green card holders, if you spend at least 183 days in the United States and are a holder of a nonimmigrant visa, you must file your taxes using IRS Form 1040 by April 15th and pay taxes on all income earned in the United States.
-Unlike green card holders, however, nonimmigrant visa holders do not have to pay taxes on earnings made outside of the United States.
+Like green card holders, nonimmigrant visa holders who spend at least 183 days in the U.S. must file their taxes using IRS Form 1040 by the tax deadline, paying taxes on all income earned within the United States.
+Unlike green card holders, however, nonimmigrant visa holders do not have to pay taxes on earnings made outside the United States.

 Failing to file your U.S. taxes may be a criminal offense which could eventually lead to your deportation from the country.
-In addition, failing to follow tax laws could also jeopardize your chances adjusting your immigration status.
+In addition, failing to follow tax laws could also jeopardize your chances of adjusting your immigration status or obtaining U.S. citizenship.

 Immigration and Taxes: Have Your Questions Answered by an Attorney